cristian473/cristian473/README.md

 ### Hi there visitor! 👋

-My name is Cristian Morales, i am a boy than i love programming. i have the idea than all the world should know computer programming.
+My name is Cristian Morales, i am a boy than i love programming.
+I have the idea than all the world should know computer programming.
 That practice do you know to think and resolve ideas most fast and efficiently.

-i speak Spanish and some English. i'm in searching of job in USA :)
+I speak Spanish and some English. i'm in searching of job in USA, aslo I'm take classes of english to keep better conversations :)

 I'm currently learning Full stack web develop, on the academy of programming "Soy Henry".
 Their i learned since the bases of javascript and web develop until mount a SPA E-Commerce, back-end and front-end completely since zero ussing React and Redux, aslo NodeJS, Express and Sequelize to Databases.